Baseball card: Canada

 From 1985 until 1988, Donruss issued a parallel Canadian set under the Leaf name.
-The set was basically identical to the Donruss issues of the same years however it was bi-lingual.
-All the Leaf sets were produced in the United States.
+The set was basically identical to the Donruss issues of the same years, except that it was bilingual.
+All of the Leaf sets were produced in the United States.

 There were several promotional issues issued by Canadian firms since Major League Baseball began in Canada in 1969.
 There were also several public safety sets issued, most notably the Toronto Blue Jays fire safety sets of the 1980s and early 1990s and the Toronto Public Libraries "Reading is fun" set of 1998 and 1999.
 These sets were distributed in the Toronto area.
 The cards were monolingual and only issued in English.

 Japan

 The first baseball cards appeared in Japan in the late 19th century.
 Unlike American cards of the same era, the cards utilized traditional Japanese pen-and-ink illustrations.
 In the 1920s, black-and-white photo postcards were issued, but illustrated cards were the norm until the 1950s.
 That decade brought about cards which incorporated photos of players, mostly in black and white.
 Menko cards also became popular at the time.

 NPB branded baseball cards are currently widely available in Japanese toy stores, convenience stores, sports stores, and as bonus items included in certain packages of potato chips.

 Starting in 2021, Topps has distributed NPB baseball cards, with the same design as the MLB releases.
 Boxes sell for ¥13,200 on Topps' Japan website.